lexnederbragt/the-carpentries-lessons-learned/pandemic-section.md

 When the COVID-19 pandemic stroke worldwide in early 2020, the community was quick to regroup in response.

 In March 2020, The Carpentries Core Team formed the [COVID-19 Response Task Force](https://github.com/carpentries/task-forces/blob/main/2020/COVID-19/COVID-19-charter.md) to develop a plan to pilot online instruction of The Carpentries curricula.
-The Task Force focused on the creation of [key resources](https://carpentries.org/online-workshop-recommendations/) guiding the wider community's shift to online instruction and a collection of resources, strategies, and experiences that have been [shared by the community](https://docs.carpentries.org/topic_folders/hosts_instructors/resources_for_online_workshops.html?highlight=online%20guides#resources-by-community).
+The Task Force focused on the creation of the [key resources and recommendations](https://carpentries.org/online-workshop-recommendations/) guiding the wider community's shift to online instruction and a collection of resources, strategies, and experiences that have been [shared by the community](https://docs.carpentries.org/topic_folders/hosts_instructors/resources_for_online_workshops.html?highlight=online%20guides#resources-by-community).

 By the end of April 2020, cloud instances on [RStudio Cloud](https://rstudio.cloud/) (for R-based workshops) and